VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 ### Filter file by type {#filer_files_by_type}

 My "upload document" feature support only **{{page.supportedFileTypes}}** formats.
-So picker shouldn't let user pick not supported file types.
+So picker shouldn't let user pick file of not supported type.
 We can achieve it by specifying supported formats.

 ```kotlin